-Dry needling is clearly within the scope of an acupuncturist, most Acupuncturists spend between 4-5 years of study on acupuncture alone, plus numerous hours of professional development each year.
-An Acupuncturist who has an interested in sports medicine should be your first choice for the proper resolution of trigger points.
+Dry needling is clearly within the scope of an acupuncture Therapist, most Acupuncture Therapists spend between 4-5 years of study on acupuncture alone, plus numerous hours of professional development each year.
+An Acupuncture Therapist who has an interested in sports medicine should be your first choice for the proper resolution of trigger points.

-Acupuncture is a holistic approach of mind and body; Dry Needling is a local needle treatment to address physical pain, a good Acupuncturist will safely and effectively incorporate both aspects of wellbeing into your treatment plan to create the best outcomes for your health.
+Acupuncture is a holistic approach of mind and body; Dry Needling is a local needle treatment to address physical pain, a good Acupuncture Therapist will safely and effectively incorporate both aspects of wellbeing into your treatment plan to create the best outcomes for your health.

 HOW DOES IT DIFFER TO ACUPUNCTURE?

 The term “trigger point” was coined by Dr. Janet Travell in the 1940s, the Chinese medical literature described the phenomena of tight bands muscle bands, tender knots within muscles that refer pain to distant locations, and needling as a treatment for the problem as early as the first century BCE.
 Many experts and organizations, including the World Health Organization, classify dry needling as a sub-type of acupuncture.

 WHAT CAUSES TRIGGER POINTS?